QBos07/HHK3template/README.md

-# HHK3template
+# HHK3template with uGFX
-A modern template for HHK3!
+A modern template for HHK3 using uGFX!

+Checkout the other branches for more variants.

 ## How to Setup
 1. Clone to project